Skip to main content

 EV automaker charging apps

 Rivian: The Rivian app not only shows you its own "Adventure Network" series of DC fast chargers, but it also shows the locations of Tesla and other third-party chargers.
 Directions to a charger can be programmed in either the app or in the vehicle's navigation system.
-The benefit of going to a Rivian-branded charger is that you don't need an additional app to pay for the charge session.
-The Rivian app also offers the same charge progress tracking and notifications to give you all the details on your charge session.
+The benefit of going to a Rivian-branded charger is that you don't need an additional app to pay for the charging session.
+The Rivian app also offers the same charge progress tracking and notifications to give you all the details on your session.

 Lucid: Lucid has a partnership with Electrify America, whose charge stations will appear in search results within the app, in addition to those from Tesla and other third-party charger companies.
 Lucid drivers can send directions to the vehicle to begin navigation the moment they get inside the car.
 When an Electrify America station is selected, you can plug in and pay for the session without needing an additional app.
 Charge stations from other brands can still be navigated to, but you'll need a credit card or additional app to pay for them.
-Like Tesla and Rivian, Lucid's app will track the progress of a charge session and notify you when it is complete.
+Like Tesla and Rivian, Lucid's app will track the progress of a charging session and notify you when it is complete.

 ChargePoint: It's the largest charging network in the United States, though the vast majority of its stations have Level 2 chargers.
-You can locate, check prices and pay for charging all within the app.
+You can locate, check prices, and pay for charging all within the app.

 EVgo: It has fewer stations than ChargePoint and Tesla, but they offer almost exclusively fast charging.
 EVgo's app has many of the same features as other charge apps (station locator, pricing and payment), but one key difference is that the company offers rewards for members, which can be redeemed later for charge credits.
 If you will be using public chargers often and there's an EVgo station near you, it's worth looking into the company's paid monthly plans, which EVgo says can save users up to 30% a month in charge fees.